A. G. Hopkins: Career

 After completing his doctorate, Hopkins was employed as an Assistant Lecturer at the University of Birmingham; he was subsequently a Lecturer and then a Reader there, before his appointment in 1977 as a Professor of Economic History on the University's faculty.
 In 1988, he moved over to the Graduate Institute of International Studies in Geneva to be Professor of History, an appointment which lasted until 1994, when he became Smuts Professor of Commonwealth History at the University of Cambridge.
 From 2002 to 2013 he held the Walter Prescott Webb Chair of History at the University of Texas at Austin, where he won the University 'Eyes of Texas' Teaching Award, and the College of Liberal Arts Student Council Teaching Award.

 He received honorary doctorates from the University of Stirling (D. Univ.) in 1996 and the University of Birmingham (D. Litt.) in 2013.
 He was elected a Fellow of the British Academy in 1996.
 In 2011, former students and colleagues presented him with a book of essays, edited by Toyin Falola and Emily Brownell, entitled Africa, Empire and Globalization: Essays in Honor of A. G. Hopkins (Carolina Academic Press, Durham, NC).

 Hopkins is known for his extensive work on the history of Africa, empires, and globalisation.
 He has been an editor of both the Journal of African History and the Economic History Review.
 His principal works include An Economic History of West Africa (1973), and, with Peter Cain, British Imperialism, 1688–2000 (1993), which won the Forkosch Prize awarded by the American Historical Association in 1995 and is considered to be one of the most influential interpretations of the British Empire proposed in the last half century.
 He has also published a study of the United States from an imperial perspective, entitled American Empire: A Global History (2018), and, more recently, a detailed history of Nigerian Entrepreneurs, Capitalism in the Colonies: African Merchants in Lagos, 1851-1931 (2024).

-Quotes

-Manufacturers were still largely outside the circle of gentlemanly culture...